pavelanni/python-vacation/docs/Python_vacation_day4.md

 "What should I do with this prompt?
 It asks about the base product, but I want to use this function for flavors and toppings too," asked Erik.

 I said, "Good question.
 If you want to reuse your function, you should move everything that is specific to some particular case, outside of the function.
 I suggest we ask this question _before_ calling the function, in the main program.
-You will ask about base product and call the function with the list of base products, you ask about flavors and pass the list of flavors as a parameter."
+You will ask about the base product and call the function with the list of base products, you ask about flavors and pass the list of flavors as a parameter."

 "Okay," said Erik.
 "I'll remove it.
-Now I have to rewrite the main program and use function in it, right?"
+Now I have to rewrite the main program and use functions in it, right?"

 "Go ahead!"

 He started working.
-After a while he asked, "I use `p_index` both in the function and in the main program.
+After a while, he asked, "I use `p_index` both in the function and in the main program.
 Should I rename it?"

-"From Python prespective, that's OK.
+"From Python perspective, that's OK.
 It sees those variables differently. `p_index` in the main program and `p_index` inside a function are different variables.
 But from a readability perspective, I'd suggest to rename it inside the function.
 It's better to avoid using same variable names inside functions and in the main program.
 Unless, of course, they are as simple as `a`, `i`, `x`, which are usually temporary variables.
 So, rename it inside the function to something short but meaningful."

 "It will be `p_int`," said Erik.
 Then he thought for a while and said, "But it starts with `p` because I copied it from the products menu.
-In the function it doesn't make sense anymore.
-I'll rename `p` to `choice` and `p_index` to `choice_int` because we convert it to integer."
+In the function, it doesn't make sense anymore.
+I'll rename `p` to `choice` and `p_index` to `choice_int` because we convert it to an integer."

 "Great idea!"
 I said.

-He worked a bit more and discovered, "Now I don't have to subtract 1 from the indexes in my final `print`, because I have already done it in the function!"
+He worked a bit more and discovered, "Now I don't have to subtract 1 from the indexes in my final `print` because I have already done it in the function!"

 He finally came up with this: